JYZHU03/PSGT/README.md

-This is the code for the submitted paper "Propagation Structure-aware Graph Transformer for Robust and Interpretable Fake News Detection"
+This is the code for the paper "Propagation Structure-aware Graph Transformer for Robust and Interpretable Fake News Detection"
 ## Installation

 We have tested our code on `Python 3.10` with `PyTorch 1.13.1`, `PyG 2.2.0` and `CUDA 11.7`.